Effective: April 1, 1999

 - Appendix F – Guarantee of Payment Form

-Corporate Payroll Shared Services will be responsible for the follow-up and recovery of all salary and related receivables processed through the Corporate Payroll department, in accordance with the established Procedures and Guidelines.
+Shared Services will be responsible for the follow-up and recovery of all salary and related receivables processed through the Payroll system, in accordance with the established Procedures and Guidelines.

 OTHER EMPLOYEE RELATED RECEIVABLES